NCCA/programming-assignment-DeathsIncarnate/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Report for my Assignment:

-### Please use FluidSimQT as that is the final save.
+### Please use FluidSimQT as that is the final save with added QT.
 However FluidSim is quicker efficiency wise.
 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Initial Idea: